ShubJas/JOSAA-2024-Documentation-Implementation/Code_Overview.md

 ## Overview of `allocationReader.py`

 This file contains the implementation of the Core Deferred Acceptance Algorithm (DA) algorithm responsible for the allocation process.
-It handles the logic for distributing candidates based on their ranks and preferences, and generates the `Extended_merit_list1.csv` file as output, which includes detailed candidate information for further processing.
+It handles the logic for distributing candidates based on their ranks and preferences.

 ## Reading the Input Data